kjenney/terraform-aws-eks-node-group/README.md

 <br>However, currently this requires a separate launch template and the use of aws_autoscaling_group rather than a eks_node_group resource.
 <br>Watch https://github.com/aws/containers-roadmap/issues/1297 and update this module accordingly.

-## Spot
-This module uses instance attributes to provide a wider swath of instances to choose from so that a cluster will remain stable for longer periods of time.

 ## Requirements

 * VPC